- 1. Choose your fund, if you wish

 Merely thinking about your super means you’re straddling the first major hurdle that most Australians face when planning (or not) for their retirement and looking into your future.

-As an employee, you have your employer helping you with your retirement plans by making compulsory super contributions.
+As an employee, you have your employer helping you with your retirement plans by making compulsory super contributions (Superannuation Guarantee).

 If you’re self-employed, your super future is left entirely in your hands, which can be either exciting or daunting.

-The eight-step program to super success is a practical tool to help you make the most of your superannuation.
-Consider following this program to achieve success with your super:
+The ‘8 steps to super success’, set out below, is a practical tool to help you make the most of your superannuation.

 Since 1 July 2005, most Australians have been able to choose their own fund.
 You may even decide to set up your own super fund.
 Or, you may be one of the minority who still are unable to choose the type of fund you wish to join.
-Note that the fund you’e already in may be the best choice for you.
+Note that the fund you’re already in may be the best choice for you.
+For more information on comparing super funds, why try not our other 8-step program: see SuperGuide article Fund choice: Comparing super funds in 8 steps.

 2. Get to know your super fund

-There are plenty of no-cost ways you can get to know your super benefit and your super fund by doing a little bit of leg work and asking a few questions.
+There are plenty of no-cost ways you can use to get to know your super benefit and your super fund by doing a little bit of leg work and asking a few questions.
 Every superannuation fund member needs to do this as a bare minimum, even if you’re not interested in getting more involved with your superannuation investment.
 Your fund may also offer you other benefits such as low-cost financial planning services and cheaper home loans.
+For more information on getting to know your super fund see SuperGuide article SuperGuide checklist: 10 ways to save your super.

 4. Choose the right level of insurance